-The Billfish Foundation’s Tag & Release Program, established in 1990, is one of the largest billfish databases in the world, with over 240,000 fish released, due to the assistance of captains, anglers, and mates worldwide.
+The Billfish Foundation’s Tag & Release Program, established in 1990, is one of the largest billfish databases in the world, with over 260,000 fish released, due to the assistance of captains, anglers, and mates worldwide.
 Without their help, much of what we know today about billfish, including age, growth, movements, distribution and stock structure would not be determined.
-To learn more about the Tag & Release Program please visit http://www.billfish.org/research/tag-and-release/
+Click here to learn more about the Tag & Release Program.

 COMPETITION DATES: November 1 – October 31 of the following year.

 DEADLINE: All Tagging Data Report and Release Notification Cards must be received by TBF no later than November 15th, whether via mail or online at www.tagbillfish.org.